danidoble/danidoble/README.md

-# ¡Hola!
-Soy danidoble 👋
+# Hello!
+I'm danidoble 👋

-## 🚀 Sobre Mí
+## 🚀 About Me

-Soy Daniel Sandoval, un Desarrollador Full-Stack apasionado por crear soluciones innovadoras con programación
+I'm Daniel Sandoval, a Full-Stack Developer passionate about creating innovative solutions through programming.

-Con más de 5 años de experiencia en desarrollo web, disfruto transformando ideas complejas en productos y experiencias funcionales y atractivas.
+With over 5 years of experience in web development, I enjoy transforming complex ideas into functional and attractive products and experiences.

-Mis Intereses
+My Interests

-* Aprendizaje continuo de nuevas tecnologías
+* Continuous learning of new technologies
-* Contribuir a proyectos de código abierto
+* Contributing to open-source projects
-* Resolver problemas complejos con soluciones elegantes
+* Solving complex problems with elegant solutions

-## 🛠 Habilidades
+## 🛠 Skills
-Aquí tienes un vistazo a las tecnologías y herramientas con las que trabajo:
+Here's a glimpse of the technologies and tools I work with:

-### Lenguajes de Programación
+### Programming Languages
 * Javascript
 * PHP
 * SQL